 Advertisment

 New Update

 “The best way to find yourselves is to lose yourself in others.”
-The saying is perfectly justified by doctors who are considered to be gods on earth.
+The saying is perfectly justified for doctors who are considered to be gods on earth.
 It undoubtedly takes something special to devote your life to the service of others.
 Today, India observes National Doctors' Day to honour the profession and express our gratitude towards them.
 Though women entered the field of medical science a bit late as compared to men, they did introduce certain milestones to remember.
 Here are some of the prominent women doctors who made a mark in the history of India:

+Advertisment